Allen Maldonado Stars In New Netflix Original Series ‘Sneakerheads’ — First Look Photos Inside

 Allen Maldonado has been honing his craft since the early ’00s when he appeared in the cult classic Friday After Next.
-Since then we’ve seen him in a number of hit films and television shows, including Straight Outta Compton, Black-ish, and Netflix’s newly launched series, Project Power.
+Since then we’ve seen him in a number of hit films and television shows, including Straight Outta Compton, Black-ish, and Netflix’s newly launched flick, Project Power.
 Now, Maldonado is all set to star in a new show from the streaming service, titled Sneakerheads.
 The Complex Networks production will premiere September 25.

 Here’s a quick synopsis and credit run-down, courtesy of Netflix: